mvolkmann/blog/src/swift.md

   when there is a variable with the same name.
   For example, instead of `area(width: width, height: height)` we could write `area(width:, height:)`.

+- How can I change the default device used by new projects?
+  It defaults to "iPod touch (7th generation)".